ionic-team/ionic-docs/src/pages/vue/your-first-app.md

 </ion-tab-button>
 ```

 That’s just the start of all the cool things we can do with Ionic.
-Up next, implement camera taking functionality on the web, then build it for iOS and Android.
+Up next, implementing camera taking functionality on the web, then building for iOS and Android.